Brian-Bryboh/Supreme-octo-giggle/README.md

-CRUD formation which entails the access on the admin can the authorization to the informations which entered by users in Web page.
-Where by CRUD means Create, Read, Update and DELETE.CRUD seems to direct the users on data entered in Web server, hence maintained.
+CRUD formation which entails the access on which the admin can have  authorization to the informations which entered by users in the Web page.
+Where by CRUD means Create, Read, Update and DELETE.CRUD seems to direct and handle on data entered by users in Web server, hence maintained.